danielyhwang/danielyhwang.github.io/_pages/about.md

 I was born in Daegu, South Korea and raised in Charlotte, North Carolina.
 Prior to attending Georgia Tech, I attended undergraduate at [Duke](https://duke.edu), where I completed my [senior thesis](https://dukespace.lib.duke.edu/dspace/handle/10161/26428) under my undergraduate advisor [Margaret Regan](https://margaretregan.com).

 Other than doing math, I write & perform stand-up comedy, play board & video games (most recently Werewolf, D&D, and SushiGo!
 Party), enjoy tennis, running, and weightlifting, and scour seminars (and the larger Atlanta region) for food.
-I also dabble in various other hobbies and organizations if I have the time.
+I also try to dabble in various other hobbies and organizations if I have the time.

 As of August 2024, I am the Graduate Student Representative for the School of Mathematics Graduate Committee and a member of the Graduate Student Council.
-I was an organizer for [High School Math Day](https://hsmd.math.gatech.edu).
+I served one year as an organizer for the 2024 edition of [High School Math Day](https://hsmd.math.gatech.edu).